top of page

 If your will doesn’t comply with Florida law and account for the unique nature of crypto holdings, your heirs may never see those assets.
 Using AI or generic templates is a gamble.

-At The Law Offices of Carolina Nunez, P.A., we draft wills and trusts tailored to both traditional and digital assets to protect your legacy, crypto included.
+At The Law Offices of Carolina Nunez, P.A.we draft wills and trusts tailored to both traditional and digital assets to protect your legacy, crypto included.
 We are conveniently located in Winter Park near Orlando.
-We offer both online and in-person appointments.
+We offer both online and in-person appointments, serving all of Florida.

 Save Time and Stress – If you don't like the phone, you can always reach out online with our Easy Online Digital Estate Planning Appointment Request Form